Why the choice of software pricing matters

 Flat rate

 You provide the product at one, unchangeable price.
 Users pay once for an app and download it or pay for access to a service.
 This software pricing model is not as widespread now as it used to be, but some companies still employ it.
-A flat rate does not have to stay fixed for ever: you might well raise it if you add new functions to the solution.
+A flat rate does not have to stay fixed forever — you might as well raise it if you add new functions to the solution.
 Under this model updates are usually free only for a certain time; users have to pay for them after the gratis period.

-👍🏻 The upside of this model is mainly that it is very simple and easy for users to understand.
+👍🏻 The upside of this model is mainly that it is simple and easy for users to understand.
 Bring money, get stuff.
 Customers are relieved that they will have to commit to studying the deal only once and readily get to looking at its features and checkout.

 🤔 Suitable for…

-Services rarely use this model, but you can see flat rates sometimes from application developers, e.g. makers of image editors, mobile device games, tourist guides, antiviruses, multimedia players.
+Services rarely use this model, but you can see flat rates sometimes from application developers, e.g. makers of image editors, mobile device games, tourist guides, antiviruses, and multimedia players.
 The Guitar Rig Pro is a popular example.
-This program makes it possible to process guitar sound on the computer in real time, adding all kinds of effects, distortions, amplifications and settings.
+This program makes it possible to process guitar sound on the computer in real time, adding all kinds of effects, distortions, amplifications, and settings.
 It is available for a one-time payment of $199.

 Services that do use this model usually go for a “hybrid” type — a subscription flat rate.
-Take Basecamp, popular enterprise-managing software.
+Take Basecamp, a popular enterprise-managing software.
 By signing up for $99, the price of the all-inclusive Basecamp Business plan, users get the whole set of functions and can connect any number of projects and users, commission-free.

-This payment model became a staple of the startup behind the program, and the company advertises their payment plan at every opportunity, which has propped it up to an enduring market success.
+This payment model became a staple of the startup behind the program, and the company advertises its payment plan at every opportunity, which has propped it up to an enduring market success.
 Still, we recommend being careful with flat rates, because for marketing purposes there is just not much room to maneuver.

 Per User